Mo-210/walmart_sales/README.md

 Sales performance by time, city, and payment method.
 Analyzing peak sales periods and customer buying patterns.
 Profit margin analysis by branch and category.
+10. On project.ipynb make your visulaizations using matplotlib and seaborn libraries, and make your insights and recomendations.
 Documentation: Keep clear notes of each query's objective, approach, and results.

 -- Business Problms

 -- Q1  find the different payment method and the number of transactions, number of qty sold
 ```sq
 select payment_method, count(*) as no_payments,sum(quantity) as no_qty_sold